jhpuah/EEGDM/README.md

 `aux` config is special: the function specified in its `target` field will be loaded, and the config will be passed to that function.
-This is a quick and dirty way to add experiemnts that does not fit well to the established workflow.
+This is a quick and dirty way to add experiments that does not fit well to the established workflow.

 ### Experiments: